ioncoincore/ion-archived/README.md

  - For more, reade release notes directly on our [repository](https://github.com/cevap/ion).
 ### Stop ongoing attack

 There were several issues which enabled several methods of attack.
-With current release deals with the attack properly.
+The current release deals with the attack properly.

 ### Long term goals
 We reached several goals.
-We skipped releasing them on old codebase.
-There are several goals which were reached:
+Instead of pursuing these goals using the old code base, we adopted a new one.

  - Bring it to higher bitcoin source base
  - Improve wallet performance
  - New design
  - Integrated blockexplorer
- - Zerocoin
+ - Increased anonimity (Zerocoin)

 ### Our sources:
-We forked from [PIVX](https://github.com/PIVX-Project/PIVX) which was a little bit tricky on ion's old chain.
-Formax deliver here amazing support to get this done in the time frame which was set.
+We forked from [PIVX](https://github.com/PIVX-Project/PIVX) and integrated ION's specific features into the PivX codebase.

-We cleaned with that all novacoin, terracoin and who knows which coin's source which are neither actual nor being continuosly updated.
-Our main sources are now:
+By doing so, we connect to an enthusiastic and active community - leaving behind old ION code that inherits from less actively developed and maintaned code.
+Our main sources are now derived from:

   1. [PIVX](https://github.com/PIVX-Project/PIVX)
   1. [DASH](https://github.com/dashpay/dash)